About Columbia College — Salt Lake

 - Meeting rooms available for seminars

-The Salt Lake campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+As part of a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-More than 400 students each year take a mix of in-seat and online classes.
+More than 400 students each year take a mix of in-seat and online classes here.

-Columbia College-Salt Lake has an agreement with Salt Lake Community College, which allows students a seamless transition from an associate degree through a bachelor’s degree, and beyond, at Columbia College.
+Columbia College — Salt Lake has an agreement with Salt Lake Community College.
+This provides students with a seamless transition from an associate degree through a bachelor's degree at Columbia College.

-This campus was established in 1975 at Fort Douglas Army Education Center.
-Columbia College-Salt Lake originally served the educational needs of military personnel at Fort Douglas and the Army National Guard Units in the area.
-After the base closed in 1989, the campus moved to a leased facility on 400 South Street in downtown Salt Lake City.
-To accommodate increasing enrollment numbers in 1997 the campus relocated to Decker Lake Drive.
-In order to improve accessibility and increase visibility, the campus moved again in June 2008 to its present location.
-Columbia College-Salt Lake is part of the college's Adult Higher Education network of 35 Nationwide Campuses across the country, including 18 on military bases.
+This venue was established in 1975 at Fort Douglas Army Education Center.
+Columbia College — Salt Lake originally served the educational needs of military personnel at Fort Douglas and the Army National Guard Units in the area.
+After the base closed in 1989, the venue moved to a leased facility on 400 South Street in downtown Salt Lake City.
+To accommodate increasing enrollment numbers, the venue relocated to Decker Lake Drive in 1997.
+In order to improve accessibility and increase visibility, the venue moved again in June 2008 to its present location.
+Columbia College — Salt Lake is part of the college's network of more than 30 venues across the country.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.